 Most anti-patterns in this category result from perceived information needs — think of them as withdrawal symptoms:

-- Status report: The stand-up is a status report meeting, and team members are waiting in line to “report” progress to a stakeholder.
+- Status report: The Daily Scrum is a status report meeting, and the Developers are waiting in line to “report” progress to a stakeholder.
 (The “three Daily Scrum questions” often serve as a template for this anti-pattern.)

-- Anti-agile: Line managers are attending stands-up to gather “performance data” on individual team members.
-(This behavior is defying the very purpose of self-organizing teams.)
+- Command & control by the management: Line managers are attending the Daily Scrum to gather “performance data” on individual team members.
+(This behavior is defying the very purpose of self-managing teams.)